bomonike/bomonike.github.io/odoo.md

 as of v17.0 on May 20, 2024 at
 https://github.com/odoo/odoo/blob/17.0/requirements.txt
 Each package name in the file is referenced in an <tt>import</tt> statement within a Python source code file.
 The description of each package was manually drafted from Snyk.com and other sources.

+PROTIP: It's evident Odoo is paying attention to version numbers (and trying to stay ahead of security despite its app code dependent on prior versions) by <a target="_blank" href="https://www.perplexity.ai/search/what-are-security-A4GlMUzCRbOK0Kr6GnQYWA">security backports</a> from <a target="_blank" href="https://www.crowdstrike.com/cybersecurity-101/backporting/">services vendor CrowdStrike</a>.
+QUESTION: How comprehensive is Odoo's testing infrastructure?
+What percentage of code is covered by testing?

 Some packages are mentioned more than once when a different version needs to be used based on the version of Python used.